malach-it/developers.boruta/docs/quickstart.md

 ### 3.3 Generate client DID

-Navigating to [example client edit page](http://localhost:8081/clients/00000000-0000-0000-0000-000000000001/edit), in the security section, you have the ability to trigger the example client DID generation ("Regenerate client did").
+Navigating to [example client edit page](http://localhost:8081/clients/00000000-0000-0000-0000-000000000001/edit), in the security section, you have the ability to __generate example client DID__ ("Regenerate client did").
 Thiw will generate the DID associated to the client cryptograhic key pair.

 ### 3.4 Running the flows